GenoTheMundane/mechagic/src/fandomitry/index.md

         <h3>Unorthodox Kitten</h3>

 <b>Synopsis:</b>
 It is beyond the point of no return, the machine will not die.
-Finiteness is only and external reality and existence no longer exists.
+Finiteness is only an external reality and existence no longer exists.
 The infinity, singularity, and the rapture are all happening at the same time.

 [All Episodes <i class="ph ph-link"></i>](https://www.youtube.com/@Unorthodox_Kitten/playlists)
     </div>